DriveMLM: Aligning Multi-Modal Large Language Models with Behavioral Planning States for Autonomous Driving: Proposed Method

 (3) For system messages and user instructions, we simply treat them as normal text data and use a token embedding layer of LLM to extract their embedding, $X_M\!\in\!\mathbb{R}^{N_M \times D}$, $X_U\!\in\!\mathbb{R}^{N_U \times D}$.

 \textbf{MLLM Decoder.} The decoder is the core that translates the tokenized inputs into decision states and decision explanations.
-To this end, we design a system message template for LLM-based AD, which is shown in Table \ref{tab:chat_system}.
+To this end, we design a system message template for LLM-based AD, which is shown in \figref{fig:chat_system}.
 We see that the system messages contain a description of the AD tasks, traffic rules, the definition of decision states, and placeholders indicating where each modality's information is incorporated.
 This approach ensures that inputs from various modalities and sources are seamlessly integrated.

-The output is formatted to provide decision states (see the Q2 of Table \ref{tab:chat_system}) and an explanation of the decisions (see the Q3 of Table \ref{tab:chat_system}), offering transparency and clarity in the decision-making process.
+The output is formatted to provide decision states (see the Q2 of \figref{fig:chat_system}) and an explanation of the decisions (see the Q3 of \figref{fig:chat_system}), offering transparency and clarity in the decision-making process.
 Regarding the supervision methods, our framework uses cross-entropy loss with the next token prediction, following common practices.
 In this way, the MLLM planner can perform detailed understanding and processing of data from different sensors and sources, and transform it into appropriate decisions and explanations.